 4. Feed them!

-OK, this sounds obvious – but I am always amazed by how much my children can eat during / after a long walk.
+OK, this sounds obvious – but I am always amazed by how much the children eat during / after a long walk.

 I will order an adult portion of a meal for them, thinking I can then finish off any leftovers, but there never are any!

 Pack LOADS of snacks.
-My children particularly enjoy being in charge of their own snacks, and being allowed to choose which one they eat when we stop for a break.
+Our children particularly enjoy being in charge of their own snacks, and being allowed to choose which one they eat when we stop for a break.

 If it’s a multi-day walk, I tend to allow them to eat anything they like as they are burning so many calories.
 It also serves as an incentive to go walking.
 Salt and vinegar hula hoops for breakfast?
 Go ahead.